matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Team is unable to reach consensus or is failing to align with the Foundation's mission.

-It's suggested that one of the Spec Core Team members is also be a Guardian, to facilitate information between the Guardians and the Spec Core Team and represent the technical angle of the project to the other Guardians.
+It's suggested that one of the Spec Core Team members should also be a Guardian, to facilitate information between the Guardians and the Spec Core Team and represent the technical angle of the project to the other Guardians.

 The project lead role acts to coordinate the team and to help tie-break in the